wp-plugins/email-users/readme.txt

 * Bumped supported version of WordPress to 3.6.1.
 * Added ability to have recipient appear in To: list instead of Bcc: list when using BCC option of 1.
 * Fixed internationalization of BCC options.
+* Fixed problem with User Groups when using non-English versions of WordPress or groups which contain hyphen characters.

 = Version 4.6.5 =
 * Fixed sorting issue which was caused by commenting out code for debugging purposes to resolve problem fixed in 4.6.4.